ViktoriaThmrv/mental-health-survey/Project.md

 The query aims to calculate the overall percentage of respondents who have sought treatment for mental health issues.

 #### Query Explanation
-This query uses a subquery within the SELECT statement to calculate the total number of respondents who have sought treatment for mental health issues.
-It then divides this count by the total number of respondents in the mental_health_survey table to determine the percentage of respondents who sought treatment.
+This query uses a subquery within the `SELECT` statement to calculate the total number of respondents who have sought treatment for mental health issues.
+It then divides this count by the total number of respondents in the table to determine the percentage of respondents who sought treatment.

 ```sql
 SELECT